-During FY 19-FY 21, three part-time compliance review officers will be required to conduct the minimum number of reviews to maintain proficiency and certification (six) each year.
-In addition, PSP has trained three full-time compliance review officers and each will be required to do 30 compliance reviews in FY 19-FY 21.
-Of the projected total of 108 reviews per year, at least 18 will be on-site comprehensive reviews.
+During FY 19-FY 21, part-time compliance review officers will be required to conduct the minimum number of reviews to maintain proficiency and certification (six) each year.
+In addition, PSP currently has one full-time compliance review officer who will be required to do a minimum of 30 compliance reviews in FY 19-FY 21.
+Of the projected total of 78 reviews per year, at least 6 will be off-site and 27 will be on-site comprehensive reviews.

-The compliance review coordinator/supervisor will continually monitor the compliance review targeted carriers identified using the CSA/SMS methodlogy to include high crash, moderate risk and passenger carriers in addition to complaints and follow-ups as required.
+The compliance review coordinator/supervisor will continually monitor the compliance review targeted carriers identified using the CSA/SMS methodology to include high crash, moderate risk and passenger carriers in addition to complaints and follow-ups as required.